José Manuel Moreno: River Plate (1935–1944)

 At the age of 18, Moreno was selected along with other young players from the club by manager Emérico Hirschl to make a tour in Brazil.
 His first competitive appearance was against Brazilian side Botafogo.
 He debuted in Primera División on March 17, 1935, in a 2–1 win against C.A.
 Platense, scoring one goal.

-Quickly become the greatest figure of Argentine soccer, he was part of the squad that won league titles in 1936 and 1937, and went on to become a key player among Adolfo Pedernera on the River Plate squad known as La Máquina, famous for his line of attack composed by Moreno, Pedernera, Ángel Labruna, Juan Carlos Muñoz, and Félix Loustau, and which dominated Argentine football during the first half of the 1940s decade, winning with Moreno two national titles (1941, 1942) and many Aldao Cups.
+Quickly become the greatest figure of Argentine football, he was part of the squad that won league titles in 1936 and 1937, and went on to become a key player among Adolfo Pedernera on the River Plate squad known as La Máquina, famous for his line of attack composed by Moreno, Pedernera, Ángel Labruna, Juan Carlos Muñoz, and Félix Loustau, and which dominated Argentine football during the first half of the 1940s decade, winning with Moreno two national titles (1941, 1942) and many Aldao Cups.

 Mexico (1944–1946)

 In 1944, Moreno was transferred to México Primera División club España, who had finished runner up to Asturias, first Mexican league champions in the 1943–44 season.
 With España, Moreno won the national title in the 1945–46 season.
 His time and success in Mexico earned him the nickname Charro, which is also the term used to refer to the traditional cowboy of Mexico.